Xijezu/RZEmulator/README.md

   I tried to keep the code as retail as possible (thanks to various matching .pdb's) and used Pyroks unfinished C# Emulator as a reference.

+  Join us on the [Emulator Discord Server](https://discord.gg/CBGVkdU) for access to a public Testserver, bug reports and more! :)

 ## Requirements
 * Platform: Linux, Windows or Mac
 * ACE = 6.1.4 (Windows / Linux)